Skip to main content

 MG Settings

-MG cellular gateways can be configured on Dashboard under Cellular Gateway > Settings.
+MG cellular gateways can be configured on dashboard under Cellular Gateway > Settings.
 The following settings can be configured on the MG cellular gateway: subnet configurations, DHCP, port forwarding, bandwidth limits, and uplink statistics.
 Each section below will expand on each feature.

-Addressing & NAT Configuration
+Addressing and NAT Configuration

 The MG cellular gateway supports NAT mode.
 The subnet addressing for each MG cellular gateway in LAN will be controlled by a subnet pool (referred to as the parent subnet).
 From this parent subnet, the dashboard will auto generate and divide the configured pool into exactly 4 children subnets.
 These children subnets are each assigned to the MGs available in the network.
 In the screenshot below, dashboard has taken the /24 parent subnet and divide them into four /26 children subnets.